-It may be not enough for all purposes with only MY-BASIC build-in types.
+MY-BASIC build-in types maybe not enough for all purposes.
 It's easy to use Usertype in MY-BASIC.
-It can accept whatever data you give it.

-MY-BASIC doesn't care what a Usertype really is; it just holds a Usertype value at a variable or an array element.
-Note MB_SIMPLE_ARRAY macro must be disabled when you wish to store Usertype in an array.
+It can accept whatever type you give it.
+MY-BASIC doesn't care what a Usertype is; it just holds a Usertype value at a variable or an array element.
+Note MB_SIMPLE_ARRAY macro must be disabled when you wish to store Usertype in arrays.

-There are only two essential interfaces to get or set a Usertype: mb_pop_usertype and mb_push_usertype.
+There are only two essential interfaces to get or set a Usertype: $mb_pop_usertype$ and $mb_push_usertype$.
 You can push a void to an interpreter and pop a value as void as well.
-This brings more than using only build-in types.
+This is more flexible than using only build-in types.